WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 >a tuple.
 In particular, so-called void functions are assumed to return the
 >empty tuple.

-A function that may raise an exception can declare it with a throws clause in the type:
+A function that may raise an exception can declare it with a `throws` clause in its type signature:

 ```
 FunctionType => TupleType '=>' Type 'throws' Type